 d.
 Committee chair or officer of professional organizations.

 e.
-Organizer, session organizer, PRESENTER, SPEAKER or moderator for professional meetings, PRACTITIONER CONFERENCES AND SEMINARS AND OTHER NON-TRADITIONAL VENUES, E.G., NATIVE CORPORATION MEETINGS.
+Organizer, session organizer, or moderator for professional meetings, PRACTITIONER CONFERENCES AND SEMINARS AND OTHER NON-TRADITIONAL VENUES, E.G., NATIVE CORPORATION MEETINGS.

 f.
 Service on a national or international review panel or committee.